mariadb-corporation/libmarias3/docs/introduction/compiling.rst

 Prerequisites
 -------------

-libMariaS3 requires *libcurl 7.x*, *libxml2* and *libmhash* to be installed.
+libMariaS3 requires *libcurl 7.x* and *libxml2* to be installed.
 For RPM based distributions this can be installed using:

 .. code-block:: bash

-   sudo dnf install libcurl-devel libxml2-devel mhash-devel
+   sudo dnf install libcurl-devel libxml2-devel

 Building
 --------